kittinunf/Result/README.md

 ## Why

-One can use `Result` whenever there is a need to represent an operation that has the possibility of failure.
+`Result` is suitable whenever there is a need to represent an operation that has the possibility of failure.
 Error handling can be cumbersome to work with.
 `Result` helps process the operations in a nice, functional way, while maintaining readability to your code.

 Let's consider a need to read data from `foo`, and to perform some further validation